ABOUT

 Mark also wrote several books of poetry and the text of a children’s picture book, Ghost Cat.
 He returned to freelance writing in 2003, the year that Spoken Here: Travels Among Threatened Language was published; the book has been translated into French, Spanish, Japanese and Latvian, and earned praise from reviewers in many countries.
 The responses that most delighted him came from readers who said that Spoken Here inspired them to keep fighting for their own language and culture.

 Mark won a Guggenheim Fellowship in 2005 to look into the changes in the English of our time: from hiphop to Singlish, texting to Spanglish.
 The result was his 2008 book The Prodigal Tongue: Dispatches From the Future of English.
-He went on to write two further books about language, a memoir of his father (see the “Harry Abley” section of this site), and a book about Indigenous and colonial history, Conversations with a Dead Man: The Legacy of Duncan Campbell Scott.
+He went on to write two further books about language, a memoir of his father (see the “Harry Abley” section of this site), and a book about Indigenous and colonial history, Conversations with a Dead Man: Indigenous Rights and the Legacy of Duncan Campbell Scott.

 Stray fact #4: One of Mark’s earliest summer jobs required him to live in a trailer for two weeks at Last Mountain Lake, Saskatchewan, watching sandhill cranes in migration and trying to determine how many of them were juveniles.